francesco623/mlops-model-service/README.md

 # mlops-model-service

 XGBoost model trained on the Titanic dataset, served via FastAPI and containerized with Docker.
-Built as the Level 2 checkpoint of my MLOps learning roadmap.

 ## Stack